Skip to main content

 Each active MAC address receives an IP address.
 IP addresses must be in unique logical subnets for proper behavior.

-TesiraFORTÉ X uses the device's AVB MAC address for LLDP and RSTP negotiations on the media ports in all modes.
+TesiraFORTÉ X uses the device's AVB MAC address for LLDP and RSTP negotiations on the media ports in all modes with the exception of Dedicated Control, VoIP, AVB and Dante - in this mode, RSTP is not needed and not available because the ports act independently.

 TesiraFORTÉ X uses the device's AVB MAC address for IGMP negotiations on all ports in all modes, when IGMP is enabled.
 This is expected behavior.